Project

 Actions #12

-Updated by glennricster over 13 years ago
+Updated by glennricster almost 14 years ago

 I just tested this on linux with an nvidia video card.
 There are many corrupt textures with this texture decoder.
 It compiles and runs though.